swingmx/swingmusic/README.md

 Usage: swingmusic [options]

 Options:
+    --build: Build the application
     --host: Set the host
     --port: Set the port
-    --help, -h: Show this help message
+    --no-feat: Do not extract featured artists from the song title --help, -h: Show this help message
     --version, -v: Show the version

 ```

 ### Development